Picture of the Sony SRS XG500 boombox speaker on the charge.

 The charging cable plugged into the DC input port on the XG500.

 Warning: Only use the 20 volt DC input port for charging the speaker.
 Do not use either of the USB-A ports, as these are for for power output only or thumb drive use.
-So, feeding power into these USB ports will not only fail to recharge the 500, but this could also damage the electronics inside the speaker.
+So, feeding power into these USB ports will not only fail to recharge the 500.
+But this could also damage the electronics inside.

 5. Plug the Power Supply into a Working Wall Receptacle to Continue with How to Charge Sony XG500

-Now that we connect the 500 and our adapter, we then plug the mains end of the adapter into a working AC outlet, as we see next.
-We plugged ours into a surge protecting power strip.
+We then connect the mains end of the adapter into a working AC outlet.
+Here, we plug ours into a surge protecting power strip.

 Picture of the speaker on the charge.